History of education: Meiji reforms

-After 1870 school textbooks based on Confucianism were replaced by westernized texts.
-However, by the 1890s, a reaction set in and a more authoritarian approach was imposed.
+After 1870 school textbooks based on Confucianism were replaced by Westernized texts.
+However, by the 1890s, a reaction set in, and a more authoritarian approach was imposed.
 Traditional Confucian and Shinto precepts were again stressed, especially those concerning the hierarchical nature of human relations, service to the new state, the pursuit of learning, and morality.
 These ideals, embodied in the 1890 Imperial Rescript on Education, along with highly centralized government control over education, largely guided Japanese education until 1945, when they were massively repudiated.

 India

 Education was widespread for elite young men in the 18th century, with schools in most regions of the country.
 The subjects taught included Reading, Writing, Arithmetic, Theology, Law, Astronomy, Metaphysics, Ethics, Medical Science and Religion.

-The current system of education, with its western style and content, was introduced and founded by the British during the British Raj, following recommendations by Lord Macaulay, who advocated for the teaching of English in schools and the formation of a class of Anglicized Indian interpreters.
+The current system of education, with its Western style and content, was introduced and founded by the British during the British Raj, following recommendations by Lord Macaulay, who advocated for the teaching of English in schools and the formation of a class of Anglicized Indian interpreters.
 Traditional structures were not recognized by the British government and have been on the decline since.

 Public education expenditures in the late 19th and early 20th centuries varied dramatically across regions with the western and southern provinces spending three to four times as much as the eastern provinces.
 Much of the inter-regional differential was due to historical differences in land taxes, the major source of revenue.

 Lord Curzon, the Viceroy 1899–1905, made mass education a high priority after finding that no more than 20% of India's children attended school.
-His reforms centered on literacy training and on restructuring of the university systems.
+His reforms centered on literacy training and on restructuring the university systems.
 They stressed ungraded curricula, modern textbooks, and new examination systems.
-Curzon's plans for technical education laid the foundations which were acted upon by later governments.
+Curzon's plans for technical education laid the foundations that were acted upon by later governments.

 Australia, Canada, New Zealand

-In Canada, education became a contentious issue after Confederation in 1867, especially regarding the status of French schools outside Quebec.
+In Canada, education became a contentious issue after the Confederation in 1867, especially regarding the status of French schools outside Quebec.

-Education in New Zealand began with provision made by the provincial government, the missionary Christian churches and private education.
-The first act of parliament for education was passed in 1877, and sought to establish a standard for primary education.
-It was compulsory for children to attend school from the age of 6 until the age of 16 years.
+Education in New Zealand began with provisions made by the provincial government, the missionary Christian churches, and private education.
+The first act of parliament for education was passed in 1877 and sought to establish a standard for primary education.
+Children needed to attend school from the age of 6 until the age of 16 years.

 In Australia, compulsory education was enacted in the 1870s, and it was difficult to enforce.
 People found it hard to afford for school fees.
 Moreover, teachers felt that they did not get a high salary for what they did.